-- 1. From the menu toolbar, click Configuration > Network. - Check Enable DDNS to enable this feature. - 3.
+- 1. From the menu toolbar, click Configuration > Network > DDNS. - 2.
+Check Enable DDNS to enable this feature. - 3.
 Select DDNS Type.
-Two options are available: DynDNS and IPServer. - DynDNS: Enter the user name and password registered to the DynDNS web site.
-The domain name is that of the DynDNS web site.
-The server address is members.dyndns.org.
-The port is 443. - ezDDNS: Enter the host name, it will automatically register it online. - IPServer: Enter the address of the IP Server. - 4.
-Click Save to save changes.
+Two options are available: DynDNS and IPServer. - DDNS Type: Select one of the follow options: - DynDNS: Enter the DNSS server address, members.ddns.org, which is used to notify DDNS about changes to your IP address, the host name for your camera, the port number (443 (HTTPS)), and your user name and password used to log into your DDNS account.
+The domain name displayed under "Host Name" is that which you created on the DynDNS web site. - ezDDNS: Enter the desired host name under "Host Name".
+The default host name is the utc-serial number.
+The new host name is registered when you click Save.